 Allows for more simultaneous users

-Has good signal range and is not easily obstructed
+Has good signal range and isn't easily obstructed

 Is compatible with 802.11b network adapters, routers, and access points